vdorie/stan4bart/README.md

 Windows not tested yet.

 Here's some test code to get started with the package.
-It accepts an lme4 syntax and should be pretty flexible in that regard, but the results are not well packaged at present.
+It accepts an lme4 syntax and should be pretty flexible in that regard.
 There is an `extract` generic to retrieve samples that may be of some use.
-The use of test data has not yet been debugged.
+See the package documentation `?mstan4bart` and `?stan4bart::mstan4bart-generics` for more information.

 ```R
 require(stan4bart)